+BP takes safety and security very seriously.
 You will be asked to pass through our security systems before entering the meeting.
-As in previous years this will involve security arches and all bags are subject to search.
-Due to the high volume of people attending the meeting, there may be a short wait.
+This will involve security arches and all bags will be searched.
+Due to the high volume of people attending the meeting there may be a wait, therefore you should arrive early to allow time to pass through security before the meeting starts.